Lawrr/Utility-Tool/README.md

 # Utility Tool
-An extendable tool to create programs with custom layouts which do tasks which you specific.
+An extendable tool to create programs with custom layouts which do tasks which you specify.

 # Current Tasks
 - ProcessExecuteTask